 Historical background information along with current case law will be presented.
 We will also focus discussion on its relevance to BYU-Idaho including certain policies and employment actions commonly faced in leadership roles.
 This training is part of an employment law training series currently underway for management.
 All employees interested are also encouraged to attend.

 This training builds on Part 1.
-It is recommend though not required that you attend a training on Part 1 before this training.
+It is recommended though not required that you attend a training on Part 1 before this training.
 Specific topics covered in Part 2 include:

 - Independent Contractors vs. Employees - What are the differences in these employer relationships as defined by the FLSA and the IRS?